astropy/astropy-APEs/APE6.rst

 In addition, the reference Python implementation outputs the column attributes in the order ``'name'``, ``'unit'``, ``'type'``, ``'format'``, ``'description'``, and ``'meta'``.
-This is not a DTIF requirement but is recommended for humans accessibility.
+This is not a ECSV requirement but is recommended for humans accessibility.

 Header details
 ^^^^^^^^^^^^^^^^

-The table header contains the necessary information to define the table columns and metadata.
+An ECSV file begins with the the table header which contains the necessary information to define the table columns and metadata.
 This is expressed as a YAML-encoded data structure which has a small set of required keywords and standard specifiers.

+Each line of the YAML-encoded data structure must start with the two characters ``# `` (hash followed by space) to indicate the presence of header content.
+The first line which does not start with ``#`` signifies the end of the header.
+Subsequent lines starting with ``#`` are treated as file comment lines.

+Within the header section, lines which start with ``##`` are treated as comments and can be ignored by readers.
+There is no requirement for ECSV writers to emit such comment data.
+Relevant comment strings should be serialized within the ``meta`` keyword structure.

-Beyond the minimal standard, applications are free to create a custom data structure as needed.
+Beyond the minimal standard, applications are free to create a custom data structure as needed using the top-level ``meta`` keyword.
 The specification of a corresponding ``schema`` keyword to allow interpretation and validation of the custom data is highly encouraged.

 Standard keywords are:

-``columns``: required
+``columns``: list, required
    List of column specifiers.

+``delimiter``: one-character string, optional, default=``space`` Delimiter character used to separate the data fields.
+Allowed delimiter values are the characters ``space`` or ``comma``.

-``table_meta``: optional
+``meta``: structure, optional
-   Table meta-data as an arbitrary dictionary or list type data structure.
-   Keywords, comments, history and so forth should be part of ``table_meta``.
+   Table meta-data as an arbitrary data structure consisting purely of data types that can be encoded and decoded with the YAML "safe" dumper and loader, respectively.
+Typically the top level structure is a mapping (dict) or list.
+Keywords, comments, history and so forth should be part of ``meta``.

+``schema``: string, optional
+   This provides a reference to a schema that can allow interpretation and validation of the ``meta`` values and column definitions.
+   Further details of this keyword are TBD and expected in version 1.1 of the ECSV standard.

 Each column specifier is a dictionary structure with the following keys:

-``name``: required
+``name``: string, required
    Column name

+``type``: string, required
+  Column data type.
+Allowed types are: ``bool``, ``int8``, ``int16``, ``int32``, ``int64``, ``uint8``, ``uint16``, ``uint32``,
+  ``uint64``, ``float16``, ``float32``, ``float64``, ``float128``,
+  ``complex64``, ``complex128``, ``complex256``, and ``string8``.

-``unit``: optional
+``unit``: string, optional
-   Data unit (unit system could be part of schema?)
+   Data unit (unit system could be part of schema?).

-``format``: optional
+``format``: string, optional
    C-style formatting specification for outputting column values.
-This does not imply or require that the values in this table are formatted accordingly.
+   This does not imply nor require that the values in this table are formatted accordingly.

-``description``: optional
+``description``: string, optional
-   Text description of column
+   Text description of column.

-``type``: optional
+``meta``: structure, optional
-   If provided this specifies the column data type.
-If not available then automatic type inference is performed.
-It is recommended that DTIF writers always emit the ``type``.
+   Column meta-data as an arbitrary data structure consisting purely of data types that can be encoded and decoded with the YAML "safe" dumper and loader, respectively.

 Data details
 ^^^^^^^^^^^^^

 The data section follows immediately after the header.
+Lines in the data section consisting only of zero or more whitespace characters (space and/or tab) are ignored.

-The first line in the data section contains the column names formatted according to the CSV writer being used.
-This allows most CSV reader applications to successfully read DTIF files and automatically infer the correct column names.
-DTIF readers should validate that the column names in this line match those in the header.
+The first non-blank line in the data section must contain the column names formatted according to the CSV writer being used.
+This allows most CSV reader applications to successfully read ECSV files and automatically infer the correct column names.
+ECSV readers should validate that the column names in this line match those in the header.

-Following the column name line the data values are serialized according to standard CSV rules.
+Following the column name line the data values are serialized according to the following rules:

 In this example above the delimiter is the space character.
 Details of delimiters, quote characters, etc that should be allowed / supported are TBD.